Sai-Moen/rawaccel/scripting/Docs/Specification.md

 optionally a minimum and maximum value as well, either exclusive or inclusive.
 These numbers are parsed immediately upon going through the Parser, and can be queried through the Interpreter as soon as the constructor is done.
-When the parameters are changed, the Interpreter can be updated through a property.
+When the parameters are changed, the Interpreter can be updated through a method.

 #### Variables (3)

 This section holds temporary variables that store expressions.
-The maximum amount of Variables should be at least 256 minus the maximum amount of Parameters, because of it enabling 1-byte addressing, but is otherwise left to implementation details.
+The maximum amount of Variables should be at least 256 minus the maximum amount of Parameters, because of it enabling 8-bit addresses, but is otherwise left to implementation details.

 Variable declarations may also contain other variable declarations, but those declarations must come before this one.